swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing observing accessors from any stored properties (public or non-public) is not permitted; more discussion below.
 - Removing stored instance properties is not permitted.
-Removing any other non-public members is still permitted.
+Removing any other non-public, non-versioned members is still permitted.
 - Adding a new protocol conformance is still permitted.
 - Removing conformances to non-public protocols is still permitted.